amit-maurya0099/Youtube-clone/README.md

 YouTube Clone is a web application that replicates the core features of YouTube, allowing users to watch and share videos .
 This project is built using modern web technologies to provide a familiar and user-friendly experience

+## Note- Search Suggestion api stopped working so the search suggestion functionality is currently disabled

 ## Features

 - Search suggestions